takesofficial/cissp/domain6.md

 ## 🚨 Elevator Pitch

 Security without verification is assumption.
-Domain 6 is about **assurance** — proving that controls are properly designed, correctly implemented, operating effectively, and continuing to reduce risk over time.
+Domain 6 is about **assurance**, proving that controls are properly designed, correctly implemented, operating effectively, and continuing to reduce risk over time.

 You do not build controls here.
 You validate them.